milad-ai/db4032/syllabus.md

 ## Homework Assignments

-Throughout the course, students will complete several homework assignments aimed at reinforcing the concepts covered in lectures and reading materials.
+Throughout the course, students will complete several homework assignments aimed at reinforcing the concepts covered in lectures and reading materials (See the [homework page](https://dbsbu.github.io//assignments/), which will be updated during the course).
 The due dates for these assignments will be posted on this website.

 ## Exams